Post Bicycle Crash Checklist

 You should also refrain from accepting responsibility for the accident.
 This is because an apology at the accident scene will be viewed as an admission of guilt by the insurance company.
 Such an admission may make it more difficult to prove your case and will likely reduce any settlement offers that the insurance company places on your case.

-The third step on our bicycle crash checklist is to obtain contact information.
+The next step on our bicycle crash checklist is to obtain contact information.
 You should gather insurance information for anyone else who was involved in the accident.
-This step is necessary because in some cases, the contact information listed on the police report inaccurate.
+Get down driver’s license information, license plate numbers, etc. This step is necessary because in some cases, the contact information listed on the police report inaccurate.
 Moreover, it can be expensive to obtain this information later on.

 Take Good Notes

-The fourth step on our bicycle crash checklist is to take good notes and preserve evidence following your accident.
+Another step on our bicycle crash checklist is to take good notes and preserve evidence following your accident.
 You should always write down the what, where, why, and how regarding the accident – including when the accident happened.
+Document everything in as much detail as possible.
 You should also document the weather conditions, injuries sustained, pain levels, and medical care and treatment received.

 Do Not Speak With an Insurance Adjuster

 The final step on our bicycle crash checklist is to refrain from speaking with an insurance adjuster following your accident.
 The insurance company is never on your side.
+Their goal is avoid paying claims.
+They will try to contact you in the hopes of getting you to say anything they can use to discredit your claim.
 Therefore, even an off-hand remark can put your financial recovery in jeopardy.
+They will record everything you say and use it to refute your claim if and wherever possible.
 You should never speak with the insurance company without first contacting a personal injury lawyer.

 If you have suffered injury in a Los Angeles bicycle crash, a personal injury attorney can safeguard your legal rights and pursue monetary recovery on your behalf.
 Completed the steps outlined in our bicycle crash checklist.
 Then contact attorney Michael Stephenson of Los Angeles Bicycle Law online, or by calling (424)230–3240.